 (b) each symbol forming part of the earmark is not less than 12 mm across its maximum dimension when the earmark is applied.

 [Regulation 79 inserted: Gazette 27 Jun 2019 p.
-2417.]
+2417; amended: SL 2021/204 r.
+6.]

 80. Age marks, cullmarks and other markings

-A person must not apply an age mark, cullmark or other marking to cattle or buffalo unless —
+A person must not apply an age mark, cullmark or other marking to an animal unless —

-(a) if it is applied to the ear — it is not in the ear specified in the owner’s certificate of registration for the purpose of applying an earmark to cattle or buffalo, as the case may be; and
+(a) if it is applied to the ear — it is not in the ear specified in the owner’s certificate of registration for the purpose of applying an earmark to the animal; and

 (b) it is applied in such a manner, and in such a position, as to render it clearly distinguishable from an identifier applied to the animal under regulation 76.